mab253/software-interventions-spring22/README.md

 ## contact and questions

 Please e-mail me - I am available for your questions!
 I try to respond within 24 hours.
-You are also invited to schedule some virtual office hour times to talk
+You are also invited to schedule some virtual office hour time to talk, [here](https://www.cal.com/mab253).
+If you need a time that's not on this schedule, please e-mail me.